mughees-asif/music-generation-gan/README.md

-# Symbolic Music Production using Generative Adversarial Networks (GANs)
+# Symbolic music generation with accompaniments using the piano roll format and Generative Adversarial Networks (GANs)

 ### Mughees Asif - 180288337